 Phillippe, who is also a producer of the show, plays Bob Lee Swagger, an expert marksman, who is persuaded to return to work for a clandestine operation by his former commanding officer played by Omar Epps.

-Three Fianna Fáil senators introduced a private member's bill to the Irish parliament intended to restore the state's copyright to
+Three Fianna Fáil senators introduced a private member's bill to the Irish parliament intended to restore the state's copyright to Ireland's national anthem

 A Soldiers' Song was composed in 1907, with words by Peadar Kearney and music by Kearney and Patrick Heeney.
-The song was adopted as the national anthem in 1926 and was protected under government owned copyright until the end of 2012, 70 years after the
+The song was adopted as the national anthem in 1926 and was protected under government owned copyright until the end of 2012, 70 years

 Since then the anthem has not been under any copyright and Fianna Fáil Senator Mark Daly feels this needs to be rectified, saying: